 Presta and Schrader are the two most common valve types seen on bike tires nowadays.
 What’s the difference between the two?
 Which one should you choose?
 And how to use them properly?

 These are just some of the questions that we will answer in this guide to help you get a better understanding of the topic and become a better rider.

 What Bike Tire Valve Types Are There?

-The two most common bike tire valves found on modern bikes are Schrader and Presta.
+The two most common bike tire valves types are Schrader and Presta.

 Schrader is the same type seen on cars, so it makes pumping tires easy on any gas or service station.
 They’re more commonly seen on inexpensive bikes.

 Presta valves are tall and slim, and designed specifically for bicycles.
 They’re usually fitted on more expensive bikes.

 The Presta vs Schrader commotion has been up for years.
 Here are the main differences between the two.

 What Is a Schrader Valve?